Wales Tours & Trips

 The Wonders Of Wales

-7 day in-depth cultural tour through Cardiff, Brecon, Conwy and 4 other destinations in Wales and 1 other destination in 1 other country
+7 day discovery tour through Cardiff, Brecon, Conwy and 4 other destinations in Wales and 1 other destination in 1 other country

 - Enjoy Cardiff, the capital city, where centers of rich cultural heritage sit snugly alongside outstanding monuments of contemporary life.